 Ceramic oxide separates the electrodes.
 At the cathode, water is reduced to hydrogen and oxide ions.
 The oxide ions pass through the ceramic oxide to the anode to become oxygen gas.
 This is used at high temperatures of 700 to 800°C to reduce the external voltage needed for electrolysis.

 Electrolysis of Pure Water

 An excess amount of energy in the form of overpotential (to overcome various activation barriers) is usually required for the electrolysis of pure water.
-This excess energy is extremely important because without it the process occurs very slowly and sometimes not at all.
+This excess energy is extremely important because, without it, the process occurs very slowly and sometimes not at all.
 The limited self-ionization of water is also a reason for this.
-Moreover, the electrical conductivity of pure water is about one-millionth than that of seawater.
+Moreover, the electrical conductivity of pure water is about one millionth less than that of seawater.
 In such cases, the efficiency of electrolysis can be increased by using a proper electrolyte such as a salt, an acid or a base along with electrocatalysts.